lauang/InShare/README.md

 Cross Site Scripting (XSS) is a class of vulnerabilities where data is confused for JavaScript when it is inserted into HTML pages.

- a) Locate an area of the code which could result in a SQL injection.
+ a) Locate an area of the code which could result in a XSS vulnerability.
     *Hint: The XSS vulnerability in InShare does not arise from an explicit string concatenation in the Java source code.*

- b) Test the presence of the XSS without harming the data or its users.
+ b) Test the presence of the XSS without harming the data or violating
+    the user' privacy by exposing private data.

  c) Device a specific XSS which allows one a user to create a note
     which is authored by another user.
 To demonstrate this exploit: